 What’s the difference between indoor flood lights and outdoor flood lights?

-Generally speaking indoor flood lights provide a lot softer light than the ones meant for usage in outdoor environments.
-They also are smaller in their size and usually easier to be installed.
+Generally speaking, indoor flood lights provide a lot softer light than the ones meant for usage in outdoor environments.
+They also are smaller in size and usually easier to be installed.
 The wattage is also greater in the case of outdoor flood lights.